AvahSomto/Udacity-Data-Scientist-Nanodegree/Udacity-Data-Scientist-Nanodegree/CAPSTONE PROJECT/Starbucks/README.md

 ## Licensing, Authors, Acknowledgements<a name="licensing"></a>

-Thanks to Starbucks for the data.
+Thanks to Starbucks for the datasets.
 Thanks to Udacity for the workspace provided.